Juan Pablo Guanipa

-Juan Pablo Isidoro Guanipa Villalobos (born 20 December 1964) is a Venezuelan lawyer and politician who currently serves as deputy and First Vice President of the National Assembly, leader of the Justice First political party and former governor of Zulia.
+Juan Pablo Isidoro Guanipa Villalobos (born 20 December 1964) is a Venezuelan lawyer and politician who served as deputy and First Vice President of the National Assembly, leader of the Justice First political party and former governor of Zulia.
 He was a presidential candidate in the 2018 elections until boycott.
 Guanipa is the regional coordinator of the Justice First party in Zulia and chairs the Maracaibo Posible foundation.

 Personal life

 Early years

 He is the third of seven brothers, six boys and one woman, children of: Corina Villalobos de Guanipa and father Manuel Guanipa Matos, a Zulian politician, leader of Copei.
 At 13 years he worked as a clerk in a bookstore, where his young age stood out receiving recognition as owner of the best store clerk.
 He is the brother of Tomás Guanipa, also a deputy for Zulia and Secretary General of Justice First.

 He served as a student leader and union representative of the employees of the Judicial District of Zulia.